Dirt Femme: Promotion

 Lo's first solo effort in almost two years and Dirt Femmes lead single, "How Long" was released on 26 January 2022 as part of the soundtrack from American television series Euphoria.
 The song was also featured on the fourth episode of the series' second season, "You Who Cannot See, Think of Those Who Can".
 An accompanying music video directed by Seattle filmmaking duo Kenten premiered on 10 February.
 Alongside the announcement of Pretty Swede Records' founding on 3 May 2022, Lo issued "No One Dies from Love" as the album's following single and the first material released under the newly founded imprint.
 The song's music video premiered the same day and was directed by Brazilian duo Alaska Filmes, with whom Lo previously worked with on "Are U Gonna Tell Her?".
 That day, the singer also announced a concert tour, scheduled to start on 29 October and visit Europe and the United Kingdom.
-On 21 June 2022, Lo officially revealed the album's title to be Dirt Femme, as well as its track listing, artwork and release date of 14 October.
-The same day, she released the record's third single, "True Romance".
-The fourth single, "2 Die 4", was released on 27 July.
+On 21 June 2022, Lo officially revealed the album's title to be Dirt Femme, as well as its track listing, artwork and release date of 14 October 2022.
+The same day, she released the promotional single, "True Romance".
+The third single, "2 Die 4", was released on 27 July.

 On 5 May 2023, a seven-track acoustic EP was released called Dirt Femme (Stripped).